 If you don’t yet have an online portfolio, it’s time to get on that.
 Setting one up may be easier than you think—as long as you choose the right website builder.

 Try to choose one that offers a free trial so you can test it out for yourself.
-Also, you should look for an online portfolio that offers simple video embedding and customizable themes.
+Also, you should look for an online portfolio that offers simple video embedding and customizable templates.
 This will make it much easier to create an attractive site that showcases your work in the way you want.

 The only thing left to do now is come up with some ideas on what to shoot, and create some stunning videos to show off.
 Good luck!